The Software tree allows to create, rename and delete software categories.

 To delete one or several nodes or groups, select them and press Delete on your keyboard or use the Delete option from the context menu.

 Warning!
 Deleting a network node is an irreversible operation.
 All the data connected to the deleted asset will be permanently lost.
-Consult the Contents of an asset file section to find out what exactly is being delete
+Consult the Contents of an asset file section to find out what exactly is being deleted.

 Warning!
 Deleting a group is not the same as "ungrouping".
 All the assets inside the group will be deleted as well.